• Skip to content

 Our ambition

-Ensuring equality for our lesbian, gay, bisexual and transgender staff is a key priority for the university, and integral to the University Strategy 2019–2025: Practical Wisdom.
+Ensuring equality for our lesbian, gay, bisexual and transgender staff is a key priority for the university, and integral to the university strategy 2019–2025: Practical Wisdom.
 Our commitment is high profile and we actively support a number of campaigns across the city as part of this work.
-As part of our commitment to achieving LGBTQ+ equality, the university aimed to rank within the Stonewall Workplace Equality Index Top 100 by 2020–21 and exceeded this goal by being placed 72nd in the Workplace Equality Index 2019.
+As part of our commitment to achieving LGBTQ+ equality, the university aimed to rank within the Stonewall Workplace Equality Index Top 100 by 2020–21 and exceeded this goal by being placed 72nd in the 2019 WEI and reaching 14 in 2024.

 Back to top